 Pro: It Significantly Reduces Recoil

-Con: Itâs Loud
+Con: It’s Loud

 Con: It Kicks Up Dust and Dirt

-You should also be aware that a muzzle brake can cause dust and dirt to kick up around the muzzle area if you are close to the ground.
-This is because it sends air through the holes of the muzzle brake kicking up dirt and small particles.
-Hence, not only should you take good care of your ears, but youâll also want to take good care of your eyes.
+You should also keep in mind that a muzzle brake can stir up dust and dirt around the muzzle area if you’re close to the ground.
+The air directed through the brake’s holes can lift dirt and small debris.
+Therefore, in addition to protecting your ears, it’s also important to safeguard your eyes.

 BONUS OFFER: Get your free shooting range targets to print at home!